BradyMcd/hilbert/README.md

 * Fast rotation, I've taken a few cracks at the magic number for fast rotation but I don't quite have the general case yet
 * Rectangular plane support, there is a way to do it
+* An interface to cleanly work with play utilities

 ##Play utilities